PropForth6/PropForth6/doc/README-setup-notes.txt

  * [save the changes to the file]
 ----- this is the part that was missing.
 It comes from the go lang install instructions.....

+Notice: when you type "go" into the command prompt after the environment variables are set, the response is no longer "go is not currently installed"; Now the response is  the "go" help context display.

 ****************************************************************************************
 6.  run the pr.sh script to configure the terminal window as the build automation window
 ****************************************************************************************

+[This runs a script to set envirnment variables for GOTERM] [ GOTERM is the routine that handles seriall communication to the prop] [If you open another termainal, this will not be present until you run the ./pr.sh script]

 [MUST run pr.sh in the terminal before the build and text script tools will work] [pr.sh must be run again in any new windw.
 I.E. if something does't work, probably you didn't run the pr.sh in that terminal yet]